Land Rover 2.7 TDV6 Engine Rebuild

 Common Land Rover 2.7 TDV6 Engine Failures

 Land Rover 2.7 TDV6 engine broken crankshaft: Upon inspection the crankshaft of this engine by design incorporates weak spots in the area between the rod bearing journals and counterweights.
 Over a long period of a high stress or an aggressive driving style these points on the crankshaft fail.
 This seems to still be the case on a vehicle with the correct maintenance history.
-Another crank issue with the lion v6 is engine failure caused by the crankshaft spinning in the seats of it’s bearings.
+A related issue with the lion v6 is engine failure causing spun main & big end bearings.
 Oil starvation can be another less common cause for engine malfunction, as well as turbocharger overrun.
 Issues resulting from listed failures include: snapped camshaft chains, damage to fuel injectors, heat damaged and melted pistons.

 Another common fault with this engine is the tensioner mounting/oil pump failure see below: